-BEGINNERS RAISING CHICKENS
+BEGINNERS RAISING CHICKENS FOR FARM FRESH EGGS

 While working on the GM bus and staying at the fixer-upper, we’ve started educating ourselves on becoming more self-sustainable, by growing our own food, preserving food, composting and creating a worm farm for enriched fertilizer.
 Once we got the property in better shape, we decided to get some baby chicks, so we could have farm-fresh eggs and continue our learning experience on how to become more self-sustainable.